-Associate Dean of Lifelong Learning and Director of Field Education B.A., Wellesley College; M.A., Whitworth College; M.Div., D.Min., Claremont School of Theology are in leadership and spiritual formation.
+Associate Dean for Academic Planning and Development, Director of Claremont Extension, Director of Field Education B.A., Wellesley College; M.A., Whitworth College; M.Div., D.Min., Claremont School of Theology southern California.
+A trained Spiritual director, her strongest interests are in leadership and spiritual formation.
 She has taught and done consulting in the areas of communication, teambuilding, and organization development.
+Her recent publications include: "Constructive Congregational Feedback: Teaching Ministry Students and Congregations to Listen Well to One Another" (with Loletta Barrett and Karen Clark Ristine) in Equipping the Saints: Best Practices in Contextual Theological Education (Pilgrim Press 2010); and "The Center-Margin Leadership Dance: Integrating Experience in Education and Formation," Journal of Religious Leadership, Fall 2009.

-Karen Dalton is a United Methodist minister who has served established churches and was the founding pastor of a congregation in southern California.
-A trained Spiritual director, her strongest interests
+Karen Dalton is a United Methodist minister who has served established churches and was the founding pastor of a congregation in